levarius/lev-kc-dc/README.md

-# lev-kc-dc
+# Lev's KC-DC demo
-Demo application for Windows 10 Session at KCDC
+Demo application for Windows 10 Session at KC-DC